cielo24/Docs/api/source/job_control/request_upload_url.rst

 For media where a public URL is available, consider using the "add_media_url" endpoint instead.
 After calling this endpoint, you will receive a signed URL in the response.
 The next step is to perform a "PUT" request to this URL.
 URLs have a lifetime of 12 hours.
-Note: when performing the "PUT" request on the pre-signed URL, make sure to omit the authorization header.
+Note: when performing the "PUT" request on the pre-signed URL, make sure to omit the authorization header and content type.
 When your upload is complete, perform the standard "POST" request to the "perform_transcription" endpoint to begin processing.

 **HTTP Method**